wenleicao/wenleicao.github.io/_posts/2021-08-14-Launch_A_New_Android_APP-Solution_Maker.md

 <img src="/images/blog44/Screenshot_1627956350.png" width="250">

 I hope this small app can help people in the wet lab.
 This is a free version, which including limited number of google ads that will support me to spend more time in improving this app.
 In the future release, I will include a paid option which is ads free version (should be very acceptable price).
 If you like the app, please buy the paid version (thinking as if you buy me a coffee 😊).

+please leave your sugguestions and comments below.

 thanks and keep safe in pandemic